Man Utd 0-3 Liverpool: Erik ten Hag will be given until Christmas to turn his team's form around, says Gary Neville

 "Maybe this team is closer to challenging for the title than many people think.
 I say this a lot, but coming here with my experiences of coming here as a player, and even coming here and watching Jurgen Klopp's teams, who were fantastic.

-"It still didn't always go their way, but this man has come in, with slightly different ideas from his predecessor, and win so comfortably at Old Trafford."
+"It still didn't always go their way, but this man has come in, with slightly different ideas from his predecessor, and won so comfortably at Old Trafford."

-Neville called the result a "monumental" day for Slot, and echoed Carragher's thoughts about the influence he has already exerted on a squad who had spent so long working under Jurgen Klopp's methods.
+Neville called the result a "monumental" day for Slot, and echoed Carragher's thoughts about the influence he has already exerted on a squad that had spent so long working under Jurgen Klopp's methods.

 "It's a monumental day for Arne Slot," he said.
 "When you think about the job, forget convincing fans you can come here and replace Jurgen Klopp, but convincing the group of players who have had seven or eight years under a great manager.